 Per state statutes, the EDA is obligated to adopt, by resolution, an annual budget for its Governmental Fund (General Fund).
 The EDA's Board can amend this budget at any time during the year; however, the EDA is not required to amend the budget for changes.
-During the course of 2015, the EDA did not amend the Governmental Fund (General Fund) budget.
+During the course of 2016, the EDA did not amend the General Fund's budget.

-The EDA's General Fund revenues came in \$5,591 greater than budgeted.
-The EDA's General Fund expended \$64,424 greater than budgeted.
+The EDA's General Fund revenues came in \$124,463 less than budgeted.
+The EDA's General Fund expended \$97,344 less than budgeted.
 The majority of the budget overage is attributed to administrative costs due to transition, which included severance payouts per the retirement of two staff members and costs associated with training that the EDA provided to MMCDC.

 The funding for the administration for EDA's housing programs is largely outside of the EDA's control.
 Several factors made the budget process difficult for the determination of the need for General Fund dollars to support the administration of the EDA's housing programs.
 These factors include, but are not limited to, the availability of housing grant funds, delays in congressional housing appropriations, and multi-year housing projects.
-EDA General Fund dollars continue to pay 100 percent of the administrative costs associated with Economic Development activities.
+EDA General Fund dollars continue to pay 100 percent of the administrative costs associated with economic development activities.